IllusionMods/RG-Translation/README.md

 ## Texture Translations

 Textures use the `Texture` directory.
-The original textures are in the `Image Source Files`.
+The original textures are in the `Image Source Files` folder.

-### The full steps

-To translate images:
+### How to translate images

 1. Remove Japanese text by covering background image.
 1. Add translated texts and adjust font size.